reuk/wayverb/docs_source/context.md

 Therefore, simulation results should be believable first; for example, large, reflective rooms should have long reverb times, while small, damped rooms should have shorter reverb times.
 Another aspect of plausibility is overall
-quality: if a generated impulse response contains obvious artefacts, it is by definition physically implausible, and of limited use to a sound designer.
+quality: if a generated IR contains obvious artefacts, it is by definition physically implausible, and of limited use to a sound designer.
 Finally, it is of utmost importance that parameters of the simulation behave intuitively, so that the designer can "dial-in" the correct settings.
 That is, the results of parameter changes must be plausible.

 Plausibility and efficiency are competing goals, which must be balanced.
 Extreme performance, allowing real-time usage,  has already been implemented in